 Results obtained depend on the specific, unique facts of each case.
 Every case is different and there are no guarantees.
+Medical expenses not listed.
 Net-to-client amounts are listed within each result.

 Our minor clients were left orphaned after their parents and one sibling were killed in a railroad crossing when the train failed to sound a whistle warning.
 Through expert witnesses and photographic and video evidence, we were able to demonstrate that the crossing was unsafe and should have had lights and gates.